 In an effort to support countries to adopt iCCM as part of their efforts to prevent child and maternal deaths, global health advocates and practitioners founded the iCCM Task Force (2009-2017).
 MCSP served as the Secretariat of the iCCM Task Force and provided technical leadership to the consortium comprised of multilateral and bilateral agencies, academics, nongovernmental organizations, and foundations.

 With the expanded mandate of the CH TF, additional areas of importance to successful child health programming were identified.
-These areas constitute the subgroups under the new Task Force:
+These areas constituted the subgroups under the new Task Force: